dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 </Path>
 ```

-In this example, a `Path` object draws a heart.
-The `Path` object's `WidthRequest` and `HeightRequest` properties are set to 100 device-independent units, and its `Aspect` property is set to `Uniform`.
+In this example, a <xref:Microsoft.Maui.Controls.Shapes.Path> object draws a heart.
+The <xref:Microsoft.Maui.Controls.Shapes.Path> object's `WidthRequest` and `HeightRequest` properties are set to 100 device-independent units, and its `Aspect` property is set to `Uniform`.
 As a result, the object's contents are resized to fit the destination dimensions, while preserving the aspect ratio:

 :::image type="content" source="media/aspect.png" alt-text="Stretch shapes.":::